appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 TODO: Link or description about how to do it.
 :::

-### Kafka

-By default, the Appcircle chart includes an in-cluster Kafka deployment provided by `bitnami/kafka`.
-This deployment is intended for testing and evaluation purposes only, and is not recommended for production environments.

-For production deployments, you should set up an external, production-ready Kafka cluster to handle high-throughput messaging and ensure proper fault tolerance and scaling.
-TODO: Add minimum Kafka version.

-If you are installing the Appcircle for testing purposes, you may use the built-in Kafka deployment.

 #### HashiCorp Vault

 By default, the Appcircle chart includes an in-cluster HashiCorp Vault deployment provided by `hashicorp/vault`.
 This deployment is intended for testing and evaluation purposes only, and is not recommended for production environments.